mrisher/smtp-sts/reporting.md

   creating the outbound session.
 It is provided as a string representation of an IPv4 (see below) or IPv6 ([@!RFC5952]) address in dot-decimal or colon-hexadecimal notation.
-* `total-successful-session-count`: The aggregate number (integer) of successfully negotiated TLS-enabled connections to the receiving site.
+* `total-successful-session-count`: The aggregate count (integer, encoded as a JSON number) of successfully negotiated TLS-enabled connections to the receiving site.
-* `total-failure-session-count`: The aggregate number (integer) of failures to negotiate a TLS-enabled connection to the receiving site.
+* `total-failure-session-count`: The aggregate count (integer, encoded as a JSON number) of failures to negotiate a TLS-enabled connection to the receiving site.
-* `failed-session-count`: The number of (attempted) sessions that match the relevant `result-type` for this section.
+* `failed-session-count`: The number of (attempted) sessions that match the relevant `result-type` for this section (integer, encoded as a JSON number).
 * `additional-info-uri`: An optional URI [@!RFC3986] pointing to additional information around the relevant `result-type`.
 For example, this URI might host the complete certificate chain presented during an